censoredbythefcc95/censoredbythefcc.github.io/readme.md

 $div.addClass("Steven")
 $div.text("Hello World) {
-	// here is the code to create a div with the class Steven and text of "Hello World" }
+	// here is the code to create a div with the class Steven and text of "Hello World"
+	//this is just text i practiced with that got me inspired to start this project }
 ```
 ## Issues and Resolutions